New non-arithmetic complex hyperbolic lattices II: Combinatorial data, commensurability invariants, presentations

 For each of the lattice considered in this paper (where our algorithm produces a fundamental domain), we list \begin{enumerate} \item The type of the triangle group, i.e. six braid lengths together with the order of $Q=R_1R_2R_3$.
 We will use the notation $a,b,c; d,e,f; g$ for

 where $o(Q)$ means the order of $Q$. \item The orbifold Euler characteristic, and basic commensurability invariants (adjoint trace field, cocompactness, arithmeticity and non-arithmeticity index); \item The values of the order $p$ of reflections such that the group is a lattice.
 Values in parentheses indicate that our algorithm fails to give a fundamental domain for that group (see section~\ref{sec:resultspoincare} for details of how the algorithm fails in each case); \item The rough structure of the invariant shell, in the form of a list of side representatives.
-Recall that $[k]\,a;\,b,\,c$ stands for a pyramid with a $k$-gon as its base, which occurs when $\br(b,c)=k$; \item A presentation in terms of generators and relations (for the sake of brevity and clarity, we write the braid relation $(ab)^{n/2}=(ba)^{n/2}$ as $\br_n(a,b)$); \item A list of conjugacy classes of vertex stabilizers; \item A list of singular points in the quotient, with the type of (cyclic) singularity. \end{enumerate} Groups are written in red in the tables if the algorithm does not produce a fundamental domain for the corresponding lattice.
+Recall that $[k]\,a;\,b,\,c$ stands for a pyramid with a $k$-gon as its base, which occurs when $\br(b,c)=k$; \item A presentation in terms of generators and relations (for the sake of brevity and clarity, we write the braid relation $(ab)^{n/2}=(ba)^{n/2}$ as $\br_n(a,b)$).
+We give slightly more relations than in the relations present in the natural presentations (see sections~\ref{sec:natural_presentations}), so that the reader can reconstruct the fundamental domain from the presentation.
+More specifically, we list every braid relation that corresponds to the apex of some side representative in the domain.
+If there is truncation of that apex for some values of $p$, then we also list a power relation next to the corresponding braid relation. \item A list of conjugacy classes of vertex stabilizers; \item A list of singular points in the quotient, with the type of (cyclic) singularity. \end{enumerate} Dashed tables list groups that we know to be lattices, but where our algorithm does not produce a fundamental domain.
 If that is the case, and we know an alternative description for the group that makes the algorithm work, we give it in the commensurability invariant table.